apache/ignite-3/modules/raft/tech-notes/nodeCatchUp.md

   `Replicator#sendTimeoutNowAndStop(this.wakingCandidate, this.options.getElectionTimeoutMs())` on a leader.
 For more details see
   `NodeImpl#stepDown`
 * `Replicator#onError` with `RaftError.ESTOP`.
 This is a general case when some replicator was stopped.
-For example, it might happen when leader stepped down, or when node was shutdown, etc. Let's consider all places where `Replicator#onError` with `RaftError.ESTOP` can happen, to do that we need to trace `Replicator#stop`
+For example, it might happen when a leader stepped down, or when a node was shutdown, etc. Let's consider all places where `Replicator#onError` with `RaftError.ESTOP` can happen, to do that we need to trace `Replicator#stop`
   - `NodeImpl#shutdown(org.apache.ignite.raft.jraft.Closure)` -- node shutdown case
   - `ReplicatorGroupImpl#stopAll` -- happens when a leader steps down, including stopping all replicators.
 See `NodeImpl#stepDown`.